 Make Sure Your Phone is Secure

 Many people underestimate just how much of their personal data is available on their phone, and how much of it could be used to exploit and rob them if it fell into the wrong hands.
-Always make sure access to your phone is protected with a PIN, and have some reliable antivirus software like Avast on hand to mitigate the odds of receiving an unwanted gift of identity theft for the holidays.
+Always make sure access to your phone is protected with a PIN, and read all privacy policies to apps before downloading to your phone to mitigate the odds of receiving an unwanted gift of identity theft for the holidays.

 All these tips won’t do you any good if you’re not paying active enough attention to put them to proper use.
 Keeping your eyes open and being ready for anything is going to be the best advantage you have when it comes to making sure identity theft doesn’t happen to you.